plattebasintimelapse/ccp/docs/editing.md

 ## Final Notes

 These content pieces are rough drafts.
 Steven will continue to edit when returned.
-We simply want to be able to edit add content incrementally.
+We simply want to be able to edit/add content incrementally.
 To evolve the site as the story evolves.

 These steps will be used in March when publishing new vignettes during crane season.